lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

    Fig. 9 - Profile and vector created

--  Press :kbd:`CTRL` and Left click :kbd:`LMB` near the circle, in more or less at the light grey line of the square above the circle, and, while still pressing :kbd:`CTRL`, Left Click :kbd:`LMB`  again in the grey line below the circle.
+-  Press :kbd:`Ctrl` and Left click :kbd:`LMB` near the circle, in more or less at the light grey line of the square above the circle, and, while still pressing :kbd:`Ctrl`, Left Click :kbd:`LMB`  again in the grey line below the circle.
 You have created two vertices and an Edge, which Blender will use as the first height and angle vector.
 - Now, in the Transform Panel, in the median, clicking in the Global coordinates, for the **X**, **Y**, and **Z** coordinates, put **(-2, 0, -1)**.
 - Right Click :kbd:`RMB` in the other vertex, and again, type its coordinates for **X**, **Y** and **Z** to **(-2, 0, 1)**.
 This will create a straight vertical line with 2 Blender units of Height.
 - De-select and select everything again with the shortcut :kbd:`A`.
 (See Fig. 9 - Profile and vector created)
 - Place again your cursor at the center.
 (Repeat step 2)
 - At this point, we will save this Blender file to recycle the Spring for another exercise; click with :kbd:`LMB` in *File*, it is placed at the header of the Info Window, (At the top left side), and choose *Save as*.
 Our suggestion is to name it *Screw Spring Example.blend* and click in *Save as Blender file*.
-You can also use the shortcut :kbd:`Shift-CTRL-S` to open the File Browser Window in order to save your Blender file.
+You can also use the shortcut :kbd:`Shift-Ctrl-S` to open the File Browser Window in order to save your Blender file.
 - Click Screw and adjust the Steps and Turns as you like and we have a nice spring, but now here comes the interesting part!

 Clockwise and Counterclockwise using the Spring Example
 -------------------------------------------------------

-Still in the interactive session of the :guilabel:`Screw Tool`, you will see that the **Z** Axis Value of the :guilabel:`Screw` Panel is set to **1.000**.
+Still in the interactive session of the *Screw Tool*, you will see that the **Z** Axis Value of the *Screw* Panel is set to **1.000**.
 Left click :kbd:`LMB` in the middle of the Value and set this value to **-1.000**.
 At first, the Spring was being constructed in a Counterclockwise direction, and you reverted the operation **180** degrees in the **Z** Axis.
 This is because you have